fieldtrip/website/workshop/leuven2019.md

 ##  2. Realign the MRI

 In this step we will interactively align the MRI to the CTF space.
-We will be asked to identify the three CTF landmarks (nasion, NAS; right pre-auricular point, RPA; left pre-auricular point, LPA) in the MRI.
-This step is important as later on when we load the electrodes, these electrodes are expressed in CTF coordinates.
+We will be asked to identify the three CTF landmarks + zpoint (nasion, NAS; right pre-auricular point, RPA; left pre-auricular point, LPA) in the MRI.
+The zpoint is a point in the upper part of the head, it only serves to make sure that coordinate system is not upside down.
+It is important that all geometrical is expressed in the same coordinate system.
+This helps for coregistration of these data.

 	cfg = [];
 	cfg.method = 'interactive';